We accept electronic payments

 DWI Services

-Level I - DWI Education (Alcohol & Drug Education Traffic School): First DUI/DWI conviction (total lifetime) Arrest BAC of .14 or less, did NOT refuse breath test, and has no substance abuse diagnosis.
+Level I - DWI Education (Alcohol & Drug Education Traffic School): First DUI/DWI conviction total lifetime, arrest BAC of .14 or less, did not refuse breath test, and has no substance abuse diagnosis.
 Must be a minimum of sixteen contact hours completed in no less than 4 sessions.

-Level III - DWI Intermediate Level Treatment: Meets criteria for DSM-IV substance dependence diagnosis and meets Level 1 ASAM program placement criteria.
+Level III - DWI Intermediate Level Treatment: Meets criteria for DSM-IV substance dependence diagnosis and meets Level 1 ASAM placement criteria.
 Minimum of 40 but less than 90 contact hours, minimum of 60 days duration.

 Anger Management Program